 7. Run a Contest

-Did you know that contests are one of the most effective ways to raise awareness about your product or service?
+Did you know that running an online contest is one of the most effective ways to raise awareness about your product or service?

 Here are a few ideas: